fjank/hydejack-starter-kit/blog/_posts/2019-03-17-overthewire-natas-5-9.md

 Also take a look at the raw tab, to see what you actually sent to the server.
 You could also change the values directly in the raw tab.

-_Don't store data at all in the cookies, they are easily spoofed._
+Don't store data at all in the cookies, they are easily spoofed.
+{:.note}
 <details>
   <summary>Spoiler</summary>
   natas6: aGoY4q2Dc6MgDq4oL4YtoKtyAg9PeHa1